 One review showed that CBD may have anti-seizure properties that offer low side effects for those suffering from epilepsy.

 Treatment for anxiety disorders.
 CBD may be able to help lower anxiety behaviors in various disorders such as post-traumatic stress disorder, panic disorder, obsessive-compulsive disorder, and general anxiety disorder.

 Treatment for Alzheimer’s disease.
-Initial research discovered that CBD can prevent those suffering in the early stage of Alzheimer’s disease.
+The first research discovered that CBD can prevent those suffering in the early stage of Alzheimer’s disease.

 What Types of Hemp CBD Oil Products Are Available?